 Generally speaking, the white seeds tend to cost a little more than the black seeds.
 I prefer using the white seeds in things of lighter color like vanilla chia pudding so the seeds don’t stand out so much.
 They also work great in this easy raspberry jam recipe

-Chia seeds are a well known source of omega 3 fatty acids and are a good source of fiber, protein, and calcium.
+The seeds are a well known source of omega 3 fatty acids and are a good source of fiber, protein, and calcium.
 These amazing seeds are also packed with antioxidants.

 The best thing about chia seeds is that almost all the carbs are from fiber.
 An ounce of chia seeds has about 12 grams of carbohydrates, but 11 of those grams are fiber which doesn’t raise blood sugar.